GIScience/gis-training-resource-center/content/GIS_AA/en_AILAS_madagascar.md

 ## Experiment Goal
 This first test run in Madagascar aims to gain hands-on experience with camera handling, image quality, GPS accuracy, and the stability of the upload pipeline—then collect structured feedback from CRM teams on what works and what needs to change.
 We will also start building a local image base (repeated passes of the same tracks in different weather) that can be used later to train and validate the AILAS model.
 A secondary goal is to document a simple end-to-end workflow—from mounting the camera, driving and recording, to uploading to Panoramax and confirming that images appear correctly—so future teams can follow the same steps.
 The insights from this test will shape equipment choices, data volume expectations, and standard operating procedures for larger deployments and provide a first data set to develop the planned deep learning model.

-## Panoramax

-### What is Panoramax?
-Introduction to the Panoramax platform and its role in the project (image storage, processing, etc.).

-### Panoramax Features
-Key features of Panoramax that are relevant for the project (e.g., image organization, access controls, and analytics).

-### Data Security
-Information on how Panoramax ensures the security of the collected data.